kallen34/gittutorial/README.md

 # gittutorial
-this is a practice run on using github with Rstudio
+this is a practice run on using github with Rstudio for the NRES 800 sampling, data magnagment and visualization class.
+See course description [here](https://bulletin.unl.edu/courses/NRES/800).